 German artist Anselm Kiefer created works mining ideas of the Golem.

-Other artists inspired by the Golem integrated ideas more playfully, like French artist Niki de Saint Phalle’s grotesque yet friendly Golem Slide was commissioned in 1972 and stands out in Jerusalem’s Rabinovich Park.
+Other artists inspired by the Golem integrated ideas more playfully, like French artist Niki de Saint Phalle’s grotesque yet friendly Golem Slide, which was commissioned in 1972 and stands out in Jerusalem’s Rabinovich Park.

 Lynne Avadenka explores the connection between the mystical sephirot and the Golem in her artwork, Breathing Mud: The Legend of the Golem.